 In addition, Saudi Arabia contributes significant amounts of development aid to other countries and institutions, including through the Saudi Fund for Development (the "SFD").
 The SFD extends loans and credit support for the development of a range of projects in many developing countries, particularly in Asia and Africa, with a particular focus on the social infrastructure, agriculture, energy and industry sectors.
-See "Balance of Payments and Foreign Trade-Contributions to International Development Institutions and Developing Countries".
+See "Balance of Payments and Foreign Trade- Contributions to International Development Institutions and Developing Countries".

-Relations with Gulf Cooperation Council and other Arab countries integration across a range of diverse fields.
+Relations with Gulf Cooperation Council and other Arab countries

+The GCC was established on 25 May 1981, comprising Saudi Arabia, Bahrain, Kuwait, Oman, Qatar and the UAE, with the aim of promoting cooperation between the member countries and achieving coordination and integration across a range of diverse fields.
 The Secretariat General of the GCC is located in Riyadh, Saudi Arabia.
 An agreement to achieve economic unification between the countries of the GCC was signed on 11 November 1981 which led, on 1 January 2008, to the creation of a common market in the GCC region.
-In January 2015 the common market was further integrated, providing for full equality among GCC citizens in government and private sector employment, social insurance and retirement coverage, real estate ownership, capital movement, access to education, health and other social services in all member states.
-In the year ended 31 December 2016, the GCC countries, as a whole, accounted for SAR 41.0 billion (U.S.\$10.9 billion), or 7.8 per cent., of Saudi Arabia's total imports and SAR 80.6 billion (U.S.\$21.5 billion), or 11.7 per cent., of Saudi Arabia's total exports.
+In January 2016 the common market was further integrated, providing for full equality among GCC citizens in government and private sector employment, social insurance and retirement coverage, real estate ownership, capital movement, access to education, health and other social services in all member states.
+In the year ended 31 December 2018, the GCC countries, as a whole, accounted for SAR 56.9 billion (U.S.\$15.2 billion), or 11.0 per cent., of Saudi Arabia's total imports and SAR 102.4 billion (U.S.\$27.3 billion), or 9.3 per cent., of Saudi Arabia's total exports.